sharvarii-17/Python-projects/README.md

 ### Features
 - User Interface: The calculator provides a simple user interface with buttons for digits (0-9), arithmetic operations (+, -, *, /), parentheses, and an equal (=) sign.
 - Calculation: Users can input mathematical expressions using the provided buttons, and the calculator evaluates and displays the result.

+## Notepad Application
+A simple Notepad application built using Python and Tkinter.
+This application allows you to create, open, edit, and save text files.
+It also includes basic text editing features such as cut, copy, paste, and find text.

+### Features
+- Create new text files.
+- Open existing text files.
+- Save text files.
+- Basic text editing functions: cut, copy, paste, and clear.
+- Find text within the document.
+- Display information about the application.

+### Prerequisites
+To run this project, you need to have Python installed on your machine.
+Additionally, the tkinter module, which is included in the standard Python distribution, is required.

+### Usage
+- New File: Create a new text file.
+- Open File: Open an existing text file.
+- Save File: Save the current text file.
+- Exit: Exit the application.
+- Cut: Cut the selected text.
+- Copy: Copy the selected text.
+- Paste: Paste the copied/cut text.
+- Clear: Clear the entire text.
+- Find: Find specific text in the document.
+- About: Display information about the application.